Budget Glossary and Acronyms

 EMS – Emergency Medical Service

-Encumbrance – An obligation incurred in the form of purchase orders, contracts and similar items that will become payable when the goods are delivered or the services rendered.
+Encumbrance - An obligation incurred in the form of purchase orders, contracts and similar items that will become payable when the goods are delivered or the services rendered.
 An encumbrance is an obligation of funding for an anticipated expenditure prior to actual payment for an item.
+It is an accounting reservation of funds representing a legal commitment to pay for future goods and services.
 Funds are usually reserved or set aside and encumbered once a contracted obligation has been entered.
+Encumbrances must be spent on specific items and are not available for any other expenses.

 ENSNI – Estimate, No Scope, No Inflation.
 Term used in the Fairfax County CIP to describe funding estimates for future capital projects which have not yet been scoped and are developed using today’s dollars without considering inflation.